JakeGillatt/AWS_DR_S3/README.md

 AWS CLI is a powerful tool that enables developers and system administrators to automate tasks and manage AWS resources more efficiently, helping to reduce the time and effort required to manage complex cloud infrastructure.

+#
+# What is SDK?

+SDK stands for Software Development Kit, which is a collection of tools and resources that developers use to create software applications for a specific platform or programming language.

+SDKs provide developers with the necessary tools and resources to build applications that leverage the features and capabilities of a particular platform or programming language.
+They typically include APIs (Application Programming Interfaces), sample code, and documentation that help developers understand how to use the platform and build applications that integrate with it.